NoContact Sales Guide

 - Which are the differences between ARGOS Cemb and NoContact?

-CEMB has a considerably lower reading accuracy: with the same fixed rear camera it has to frame a space ranging from the rear of a Smart car to the rear of a Ducato L4, i.e. at least 3-4 metres of framing.
+- READING MEASUREMENTS: CEMB has a considerably lower reading accuracy: with the same fixed rear camera it has to frame a space ranging from the rear of a Smart car to the rear of a Ducato L4, i.e. at least 3-4 metres of framing.
 This means that the lens works on the edge, i.e. in the zone of maximum optical distortion.
+In contrast, NoContact always works in front of the wheel, in the optimum position.

+- MEASUREMENT TRACKING: ARGOS works at fixed heights, on the ground or at two metres.
 NoContact, on the other hand, works at any height and without any interruption thanks to the continuous tracking system.